shenandoah98/Data-612/README-Assignment #4.md

 Next I explored the column names of the 2019 data and looked at the first 5 rows of this dataset.
 By looking at both of these, I realized that in the 2010 data, there was a column named 'Unnamed: 0' that wasn't in the 2019 dataset.

-To join the two datasets, I concatenated them and performed an inner join to keep the data from both datasets on only the columns that were in both datasets.
+To join the two datasets, I concatenated them and performed an inner join to keep the data from both datasets on only the columns that were in both datasets, using this code: combined = pd.concat([data_2010,data_2019], join='inner', ignore_index=True) I also chose to ignore the index so that the number of rows would be indexed from 0 to the total number in the dataset, rather than keeping the indexing of the two original datasets.

 Next I looked at the total number of rows and columns in the combined dataset.
 I also looked at the total number of rows and columns in the 2010 and 2019 dataset and counted the missing values on each as well.